deji100/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Changing file to Executable file
+# Changed file to executable file